gokul68/Elec_Club_Minitask1/README.md

 An aesthetically pleasing weather forecast for Raspberry Pi Zero W and Ili9341 based 2.8 inch TFT.
 The Raspberry Pi Zero W is a small computer with wireless and bluetooth capabilities.
 The weather data is retrieved from the internet and displayed on the AZ-Touchscreen.
 The touchscreen has a 2.8 inch TFT.

 More details about the project: https://www.hackster.io/hartmut-wendt/raspberry-pi-based-weather-station-a9a7dd

+# 3. Tape Measure Clock
+This project converts a normal measuring tape into a clock using Arduino Nano and Stepper Motors.
+The length on the tape indicates the time in hours.
+The tape measure is motorized and programmed to move over the course of the day to show the time in hours (inches).

+More details about the project: https://www.instructables.com/id/Time-Measure-Tape-Measure-Clock/